-The range of wildlife in Mexico is exceptional; about thirty thousand flowering plants grow there, including orchids, magnolia, frangipani, bougainvillea and many more.
+The range of wildlife in Mexico is exceptional; about thirty thousand flowering plants grow there, including orchids, magnolia, frangipani, bougainvillea, and many more.

 The plant that’s primarily linked to Mexico is, clearly, the cactus.
 You can find more than 89 species of Cacti family growing in the country.

-Many of the most interesting butterfly species which might be observed in this place are the Giant Sickle-wing, Two-Barred Flasher, Tropical Buckeye and even more.
+Many of the most interesting butterfly species which might be observed in this place are the Giant Sickle-wing, Two-barred Flasher, Tropical Buckeye, and even more.

 More than one thousand bird species nest, raise their chicks, and live throughout the year in Mexico.
-A few of the most prevalent and well-known bird species that happen to be found in Mexico are toucans, parrots, flamingos, ibis, humming birds and macaws.
+A few of the most prevalent and well-known bird species that happen to be found in Mexico are toucans, parrots, flamingos, ibis, hummingbirds, and macaws.

 Right now this bird is quite rare and is at risk of extinction.
 They even imagined a few of their deities wearing a decoration made of its feathers.

 The diversity of marine life does not stop there – many animals including sardines, barracuda, swordfish, sardines plus mackerel are just a tiny part of the local aquatic life.

 All through the winter season, many migrating gray whales can be seen on their path from the Bering Sea to their feeding and breeding grounds.
 These giants can become up to 52 feet long and can weigh just as much as 36 tons.

-Very rarely, if perhaps they are lucky, a vacationer is able to see the West Indian Manatee in the lagoons of Sian Ka’an, nevertheless these large sea mammals are incredibly hard to find, and so seeing them is indeed determined by luck.
+Very rarely, if perhaps they are lucky, a vacationer is able to see the West Indian Manatee in the lagoons of Sian Ka’an, nevertheless, these large sea mammals are incredibly hard to find, and so seeing them is indeed determined by luck.

 Seeing many of these creatures in the forests is generally risky, so the very best way to see them is by sticking with the marked paths and also having with you a guide who’s informed about the terrain as well as knows how to save you from an angry animal if the situation requires it.